Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Give recoil dampener to teammates.
 			// 4th number = Give recoil dampener to assistant killers.
 			"Recoil Dampener Reward"		"1,1,1,1"

+			// The refill percentage from the "Health" and "Refill" rewards.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate percentages with commas (",").
+			// --
+			// Percentages limit: 4
+			// Character limit for each percentage: 6
+			// --
+			// Minimum percentage for each: 0.0 (OFF)
+			// Maximum percentage for each: 100.0 (Highest)
+			// --
+			// 1st number = Heal percentage for killers.
+			// 2nd number = Heal percentage for assistants.
+			// 3rd number = Heal percentage for teammates.
+			// 4th number = Heal percentage for assistant killers.
+			"Refill Percent Reward"			"100.0,100.0,100.0,100.0"

 			// Restore the previous loadouts of survivors after respawning them.
 			// Note: This setting can be used for standard Tanks.